-Trouble for Vapayev began on the morning of 17 May when Anti-Terrorism Police Officers Major Shukhrat Masharipov, Captain Sherzod Masharipov, Lieutenant Shavkat Bekjanov and Inspector Murod Atayev raided his home in Urgench.
+On the morning of 17 May local police Struggle with Extremism and Terrorism Department officers Major Shavkat Bekjanov, Major Shukhrat Masharipov, Captain Sherzod Masharipov, and Inspector Murod Atayev raided Vapayev's home in Urgench.
 "When the police found no religious literature they confiscated his personal notebooks with notes about his faith and quotes from the Bible as well as his mobile phone," Protestants complained to Forum 18.

 The Police officers then took Vapayev to Urgench City Police Station, where they questioned him for eight hours.
 The Protestants complained that the officers "beat him there, did not give him food or water, refused to let him use the toilet, and demanded that he sign the statement against him prepared by the police."
 However, Vapayev refused to do so.
 He was released from the Police Station the same day.

-Major Masharipov and Police Investigator Bekjanov often raid the homes of individuals in Khoresm, and harass and torture them for exercising their right to freedom of religion or belief.
-In May they also raided two Baptists and interrogated them for six hours (see F18News 28 June 2016 http://www.forum18.org/
+Major Masharipov and Police Investigator Bekjanov often raid the homes of individuals in Khorezm, and harass and torture them for exercising their right to freedom of religion or belief.
+In May they also raided two Baptists and interrogated them for six hours (see F18News 28 June 2016 http://www.forum18.org/archive.php?article_id=2192).

 Asked why Vapayev was raided and tortured, Captain Masharipov was unable to answer.
 "I only took part in the search of his home because Major Masharipov asked us," he told Forum 18 on 5 July.
 "Ask the Major," he retorted when asked why they continued to interrogate Vapayev for eight hours when they did not find any religious materials in his home.
 He then put the phone down.